 11. Conclusions:

-To date, there are no standardized protocols for the treatment of iris lymphoma.
-Conclusions, concepts and experience in the diagnostics and treatment of systemic, and other intraocular lymphomas allow us here to extrapolate and draw-up recommendations for the treatment of iris lymphoma patients.
-As in all cancers, the multidisciplinary tumor board is key for therapeutic decision-making in iris lymphoma patients.
-Due to the rarity of this tumor, randomized clinical trials are very unlikely; however, an international multicenter register might enable best practice documentation.
+There is no current standardized protocol for the treatment of iris lymphoma.
+Our experience in the diagnostics and treatment of systemic and other intraocular lymphomas allows us to extrapolate from the data available and draw up recommendations for the treatment of iris lymphoma patients.
+As in all cancers, the multidisciplinary tumor board is essential for therapeutic decision-making in iris lymphoma patients.
+Owing to the rarity of this tumor, randomized clinical trials are unlikely to occur; however, an international multicenter register might enable best practice documentation.

 12.Method of literature search: